Ideas For Discussion

-We think these perspectives are interesting for those who read our website and we think they are particularly useful to high school teachers working with our lesson plans and their own broadly “social studies” curriculum.
-We will be adding material in the coming months.
+We think these perspectives are interesting for those who read our website and we think they are particularly useful to high school teachers working with our lesson plans and their own “social studies” curriculum.
 Please use the pull-down menu or click on the blue highlighted topic below.

 JOANN CONDELLONE (Union Miners Cemetery Board of Trustees and Mother Jones Museum, Mt.
 Olive): speaking about Miners Day, Mother Jones and the Union Miners Cemetery